starcoinorg/starmask-test-dapp/README.md

-# Starcoin Test Dapp
+# Starmask Test Dapp

-This is a simple test dapp for use in Starcoin e2e tests and manual QA.
+This is a simple test dapp for use in Starmask e2e tests and manual QA.

 Currently hosted [here](https://starmask-test-dapp.vercel.app).